Cambridge Mathematics Summer School

 In one dimension, the integral of a function gives the area under a curve, and in two dimensions, the volume under a surface.
 Integration (often seen as the counterpart of differentiation) is one of the main tools of calculus, since one can use integration in many variables, generalising the intuitive notion of area and volume to that of higher dimensional objects (hypercubes, for example).
 We will introduce some powerful tools in integration, in particular, integration by parts and integration by substitution.
 We will also look into the approximation of integrals, for example by the trapezium rule; the approximation of integrals or “numerical integration” comes up a lot in real world applications, where one will need to accurately approximate the value of an integral, but will only be given a finite set of data points.

 What are the benefits of enrolling on the Cambridge Immerse Mathematics Course?

 If you are considering studying maths at university, Cambridge Immerse is the perfect first step to success.

-Students benefit from 40 hours of expert tuition in a setting that has been specifically designed by Oxbridge tutors to accelerate the learning process and optimise student engagement.
+Students benefit from 40 hours of expert tuition in a setting that has been specifically designed by expert tutors to accelerate the learning process and optimise student engagement.
 This means that we purposefully keep class sizes small in order to allow tutors to address the needs of each individual student whilst also creating an atmosphere where participants feel encouraged to involve themselves in debate and discussion.
-Tutors are carefully chosen based on their experience tutoring undergraduates at Oxbridge and their abilities to make challenging content understandable to our students.
+Tutors are carefully chosen based on their experience tutoring undergraduates and their abilities to make challenging content understandable to our students.